tracee/contextlogger/contextprovider/servlet/README.md

-> This document contains documentation for the tracee contextlogger-servlet module.
-Click [here](/README.md) to get an overview that TracEE is about.
+> This document contains documentation for the tracee contextprovider-servlet module.
+Click [here](../../README.md) to get an overview that TracEE is about.

-# contextlogger-servlet
+# contextprovider-servlet

-> The TracEE contextlogger-servlet project offers a Servlet Filter that outputs contextual data of a servlet request if an uncaught exception is detected by the filter.
+> The TracEE contextprovider-servlet project offers a Servlet Filter that outputs contextual data of a servlet request if an uncaught exception is detected by the filter.

 ## Example output
 Depending on the selected context logger profile the output consists of servlet request related data like request parameters, url, thrown exception, up to cookies and session attributes.